Reinforcement Learning Approaches for the Orienteering Problem with Stochastic and Dynamic Release Dates: Reinforcement Learning Solution Approaches

 {

-} The objective function (\ref{eq:obj_ILP}) maximizes the total number of requests served by route $0$ plus the number of requests served by future routes, distinguished in unknown and known requests, multiplied by the discounting factor $\gamma$.
+} The objective function (\ref{eq:obj_ILP}) maximizes the total number of requests served by route $0$ plus the approximated number of requests served by future routes, distinguished in unknown and known requests, multiplied by the discount factor $\gamma$.
 Constraints (\ref{eq:inout_ILP}), (\ref{eq:subtour_ILP}) guarantee that route $0$ is a circuit connected to the depot and prevent generating subtours.
 Constraint (\ref{eq:endStartRoute_ILP}) determines the ending time of route 0, which is computed as its starting time plus the traveling time.
-Constraints (\ref{eq:deadline_ILP}) ensure that route $0$ finishes within the deadline $T_E$.
-Constraints (\ref{eq:requestLimit_ILP}) state that the same request cannot be served by both route $0$ and a future route.
-Constraints (\ref{eq:wholeBatch_ILP}) guarantee that each future route in $K_0$ does not serve more than $\rho$ requests.
-Note that these constraints are needed for routes in $K_0$ only, as potentially any request in $N_e^{known}$ can be assigned to each of these routes.
-Instead, for the routes in $K\backslash K_0$, the constraint is satisfied by construction from the batch approach.
-Constraints (\ref{eq:routeK_ILP}) state that if future route $k+1$ is executed, then route $k$ must be executed too (symmetry breaking constraints).
-Constraints (\ref{eq:startK_ILP}) ensure that future route $k$ can start only after finishing route $0$.
-Finally, \eqref{eq:decivars} define variables domain.
+Constraints (\ref{eq:deadline_ILP}) ensure that route $0$ finishes before the deadline $T_E$.
+Constraints (\ref{eq:requestLimit_ILP}) state that the same request cannot be served by both route $0$ and any future route serving a batch in $K_0$, which guarantees the unique assignment of each known request as mentioned in Section \ref{sec:Batch}.
+Constraints (\ref{eq:wholeBatch_ILP}) guarantee that each future route serving batches in $K_0$ does not serve more than $\rho$ requests.
+Note that these constraints are needed for batches in $K_0$ only, as any request in $N_e^{known}$ can potentially be assigned to each of these batches.
+Instead, for the batches in $K\backslash K_0$, the constraint is satisfied by construction from the batch approach.
+Constraints (\ref{eq:routeK_ILP}) state that if batch $k+1$ is executed, batch $k$ must be executed too.
+Constraints (\ref{eq:startK_ILP}) ensure that the future route serving batch $k$ can start only after finishing route $0$.
+Finally, \eqref{eq:decivars} define the variables domain.

-To solve this model, we implemented a branch-and-cut procedure in which the generalized subtour elimination constraints \eqref{eq:subtour_ILP} are separated in each node of the branching tree (see Section \ref{sec:computational_result} for further details).
+To solve this model, we implemented a branch-and-cut procedure in which GSECs \eqref{eq:subtour_ILP} are separated in each node of the branching tree (see Section \ref{sec:computational_result} for further details).